Meteor Shower Calendar 2026: When’s the Next Meteor Shower?

 • Radiant location: Gemini

 The Geminids are one of the most spectacular meteor showers of the year.
-Their meteors are bright, plentiful, intensely colored, and slower moving.
-In 2025, viewing conditions are favorable as the Moon is in the waning crescent phase.
+Their meteors are bright, plentiful, intensely colored, and slower-moving.
+In 2026, viewing conditions are favorable as the Moon is in the waxing crescent phase.
 North of the equator, the Geminids’ radiant rises around sunset, so you can start observations already in the evening.
 In the Southern Hemisphere, the radiant appears in the sky around local midnight and culminates at about 2 a.m. local time.

 Ursids’ radiant